RMI-PACTA/workflow.aggregate.loanbooks/README.md

 in `.env`.

 ### Usage of the sector split
-REWORK SECTION to allow applying a set of different rules.
 When companies operate in multiple sectors within the PACTA scope the following rules can be used to split the loan value between the different sectors:

 **Rule 1:**